 Although proper instructions might be hard to come by, ESP8266 5V Wi-Fi relay switch modules are still inexpensive and small enough to incorporate into DIY projects.
-They are great to be used as Smartphone operated trigger switches for high voltage units like lights in Home automation projects.
+Although they programming can be a bit confusing and impractical, these modules are great to be used as Smartphone operated trigger switches for high voltage units like lights in Home automation projects.

 Fiverr is the world’s largest freelance services marketplace for entrepreneurs to focus on growth & create a successful business at affordable costs.

 Check out the inexpensive ESP-01 Wi-Fi module...
 ESP8266 #microcontrollers #DIY